15th Century

 The calligraphy of the Sutras of Mahayana Buddhism is an act of piety welcomed for education and enlightenment.
 When the patron or the user is an emperor, the manuscript reaches a luxury unmatched in its class.

 A gold ink on dark blue paper is sumptuous.
-A Lotus Sutra handwritten in 1345 CE for the education of a child emperor of Korea was sold for HK $ 31.6M including premium by Sotheby's on May 30, 2016.
+A Lotus Sutra handwritten in 1345 CE for the education of a child emperor of Korea was sold for HK $ 31.6M by Sotheby's on May 30, 2016.
 The lot consisted of seven big albums.

 Buddhism is essential for the consolidation of the Ming dynasty.
 After the death of the warrior emperor Yongle, his Buddhist advisers organize a period of peace.
 The very short reign of the Hongxi emperor initiates the necessary reforms.
 His son the Xuande emperor can satisfy his artistic talents and grant to Buddhism a preference devoid from political intents.